View Hunter Temme's Obituary on HTRNews.com and share memories

 Hunter is survived by his father and mother, Tracey and Lisa Temme, a brother and sister-in-law, Dylan, (Katie)Temme, a niece, Harper, grandparents, Roger and Arloene Temme, Shirley Hoffman and Napoleon Flores, aunts and uncles, Todd (Mary) Temme, Teri Temme, (Doug) Tammi Henning, Charlie (Dawn) Sydow, (Mark) Laurie Eberhardt, cousins, Meagan (Travis Garcia), Collin Bastian, Robert Ornales, Matt (Courtney) Eberhardt, Jake Eberhardt and fiancé, Ashley, Andrew Eberhardt, Olivia Eberhardt, Luke Eberhardt, and Ashley (Jordan) Greer.
 He was preceded in death by his maternal grandfather, Charles Sydow, and cousin, Blake Bastian.

-Due to COVID-19, a Celebration of Life will be held at a later date.
+A Celebration of Life will be held at 2:00 PM on Saturday, May 30, 2020 at the City Limits Bar & Banquet Hall, 3627 County Road CR, Manitowoc, (old Club Bil-Mar).
 The Pfeffer Funeral Home of Manitowoc is assisting the family with funeral arrangements.
 Online condolences may be expressed at www.lakeshorefamilyfuneralhomes.com

 We would like to thank everyone at Children's Hospital and Sharon Richardson Hospice for the special care Hunter received.